FishgameStudio/utils-lib/README.md

 - Student programming learning, code standardization training and usual development code accumulation sorting

 ## Getting Started
-Here is an example to use & build.
+Here is an example to build.

 At first, please clone the repository on your local computer:
 ```bash